Leaf blower

-Among such rival manufacturers as Stihl, Weed Eater, and Husqvarna, Echo saw the sales of leaf blowers in the 1970s explode.
-It is estimated that the sale of leaf blowers in the U.S., had exceeded 1 million units by 1989.
+Types of Leaf Blowers

-To meet the 1995 California regulations for noise and air pollution, leaf blower manufacturers modified the current engine designs to comply.
-However, 1999 regulations were far more stringent, forcing the engineering of a quieter, more compliant 2-stroke engine design.
-While leaf blowers were becoming more tolerable in U.S. suburban neighborhoods, many communities had by now, in fact, banned their use.
-In the mid-2000s and to further answer critics, manufacturers once again evolved the leaf blower, with the use of NICad (nickel-cadmium) powered tool design to create the first cordless leaf blower.
-The new NiCad battery-powered leaf blower designs were further improved by way of the more powerful, and longer run time lithium-ion batteries, which incorporate most cordless leaf blowers marketed today.
-Cordless leaf blowers today operate with zero emissions and operate at an estimated 70% noise reduction (compared to levels produced by their predecessors).
+There are different types of leaf blowers such as handheld, backpack, petrol, electric, and battery.

 Environmental and occupational impact

 Emissions from gasoline-powered grounds-keeping equipment in general are a source of air pollution and more immediately, noise pollution.
 In the United States, US emission standards prescribe maximum emissions from small engines.
 The two-stroke engines used in most leaf blowers operate by mixing gasoline with oil, and a third of this mixture is not burned, but is emitted as an aerosol exhaust.
 These pollutants have been linked to cancer, heart disease, and asthma.
 A 2011 study found that the amount of NMHC pollutants emitted by a leaf blower operated for 30 minutes is comparable to the amount emitted by a Ford F-150 pickup truck driving from Texas to Alaska.

 In addition to the adverse health effects of carbon monoxide, nitrogen oxides, hydrocarbons, and particulates generated in the exhaust gas of the gasoline-powered engines, leaf blowers pose problems related to the dust raised by the powerful flow of air.
 Dust clouds caused by leaf blowers contain potentially harmful substances such as pesticides, mold, and animal fecal matter that may cause irritation, allergies, and disease.

 Noise pollution is also a concern with leaf blowers, as they can emit noise levels above those required to cause hearing loss to both the operator and those nearby.